ffmtsw/readthedocs/docs/source/modules/nemesis_task_manager.md

-# nEMesis Task Manager
+# Task Manager

-nEMesis Task Manager is the **task / job / site orchestration layer** for nEMesis processing workflows in MATLAB.
+nEMesis Task Manager is the **task / job / site** orchestration layer for nEMesis processing workflows in MATLAB.
-It lets you create processing “tasks” that contain one or more “jobs”, each job operating on one or more MT stations (single-site or multi-site) and one or more sampling-frequency groups.
+It lets you create processing `tasks` that contain one or more `jobs`, each `job` operating on one or more MT stations (single-site or multi-site) and one or more sampling-frequency groups.

 The app focuses on:
 - **Reproducibility:** every job stores its processing parameters.